linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

         - name: web
 ```

-In the above example, we are allowing workloads that use the `web` service account
+In the above example, we are permitting workloads that use the `web` service account
 to talk to the `internal-grpc` server.

 ## Latest Updates

-Though all of this is great, There's still a catch.
+Though all of this is great, there's still a catch.
 This token is aimed at the
-applications to talk to the kubernetes API and not specifically for Linkerd.
+applications to talk to the Kubernetes API and not specifically for Linkerd.
 Linkerd also doesn't need those extra certs that are part of the default volume mount.
 This also means that there are [controls outside of Linkerd](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server),
 to manage this service token, which users might want to use,
 [causing problems with Linkerd](https://github.com/linkerd/linkerd2/issues/3183)
 as Linkerd might expect it to be present to do the verification.
 Users can
 also explicitly disable the token auto-mount on their pods causing problems with
 Linkerd.
-Currently, We skip pod injection if that is the case.
+As of Linkerd 2.11, we skip pod injection if the token auto-mount is disabled.

 For all the above challenges, Starting from [edge-21.11.1](https://github.com/linkerd/linkerd2/releases/tag/edge-21.11.1)
 We have added the support for Auto-Mount Bounded service account tokens.
 Instead